Verymadlibrarian/bulktranscode/README.md

 ### Command line mode

 - Launch the program with arguments like this : `python bulktranscode.py --source-codec flac --target-codec opus --initial-folder "/path/to/source" --destination-folder "/path/to/destination"`

+## Fonctionalities

+- ✅ Option to copy files that are not the main targets
+- ❌ Option to set bitrate
+- ❌ Handle if there are errors from ffmpeg
+- Add more formats
+- Fork this for videos also ?